 Bend-La Pine Schools understands the importance of training and practicing emergency protocols with students and staff in order to prepare them to respond safely in a variety of emergency situations.
 Drills help develop response actions and enhance the district’s and each school’s level of preparedness.

 Oregon laws require that all schools conduct a Fire Drill once per month and two Earthquake Drills (with complete evacuation) each school year.
-Bend-La Pine Schools also requires its schools to conduct at least one Lockdown, Lockout and Shelter-in-Place training and/or drill each school year.
+Bend-La Pine Schools also requires its schools to conduct at least one Lockdown, Secure and Shelter-in-Place training and/or drill each school year.
 Schools may choose to complete additional Evacuation, Reverse Evacuation, and/or Room Clear drills annually.

 Oregon law requires two Bus Safety Drills for students who regularly ride the bus each school year, one of which must include students who do not regularly ride the bus.
 These drills/trainings are delivered by Bend-La Pine Schools Transportation Department personnel.